Game Info: Thursday, September 12 at Biloxi Shuckers: 5:35 PM Doubleheader: Keesler Federal Park

 WINNING AUGUST: Despite starting August 2-7, the M-Braves posted a winning month by going 12-6 over the final 18 games, and finish 14-13 overall.

 LANDON HARPER TO THE TOP: Pearl River CC and Southern Miss product Landon Harper might have found a home as a starting pitcher.
-Harper tossed a career-high 6.0 shutout innings on Tuesday, and over four starts this season for the M-Braves he hasn't allowed a run in 17.0 innings, nine hits, two walks, and 16 strikeouts.
+Harper tossed a career-high 6.0 shutout innings on September 3 vs. Tennessee, and over five starts this season for the M-Braves, has posted a 0.87 ERA, four walks, 17 strikeouts in 21.0 innings.

 CONLEY JOINS 40-STEAL CLUB: Cal Conley became the fifth player in Double-A to join the 40-stolen base club on August 31 at Pensacola with his 40th and 41st stolen base of the season.
 He joins Justin Dean (47) as the only other M-Braves player to have a 40-steal season in club history.